p4535992/foundryvtt-compendiums-mix-dnd5e/README.md

 ## [fvtt-me5e (Mass Effect 5e)](https://github.com/sparkcity/fvtt-me5e)

+A module to add support for ME5e, a futuristic sci-fi setting, to your 5e world.
+Includes most compendium content from ME5e excluding that which would infringe on copyright.

 ## [FoundryVTT-FantasyPlants](https://github.com/KyleBishop/FoundryVTT-FantasyPlants)

 https://www.reddit.com/r/DnD/comments/83oupp/brodericks_compendium_plants_and_fungi_across_the/ ).
 I did not create any of the plants.
 This addon includes rolltables for the following regions as per the source material: